Vijayviswanath87/gutendex/README.md

-# 📚 Django Gutendex API with DataTables & Swagger
+# 📚 Django Gutendex API with & Swagger

 This project provides a **REST API** for accessing books from the Gutenberg database with:
 ✔ **Django Rest Framework (DRF)**